dod-iac/terraform-aws-rds-kms-key/README.md

 ## Terraform Version

-Terraform 1.0.
+Terraform 0.13.
 Pin module version to ~> 1.0.0 .
-Submit pull-requests to master branch.
+Submit pull-requests to main branch.

-Previous versions not supported or use at your own risk.
+Terraform 0.11 and 0.12 are not supported.

 ## License